Guillem Jaime: Club career

 Born in Tarragona, Catalonia, Jaime joined FC Barcelona's La Masia in 2007, from CDC Torreforta.
 On 9 July 2018, he renewed his contract until 2020, with a release clause of €1 million, and was promoted to the reserves in Segunda División B.

 Jaime made his senior debut on 9 September 2018, starting in a 1–0 away win against CE Sabadell FC.
 His first goal occurred roughly one year later, in a 2–2 home draw against Gimnàstic de Tarragona.

 Jaime left Barça on 30 June 2020, as his contract expired, and signed a two-year deal with Segunda División newcomers CD Castellón on 28 August.
 He made his professional debut on 24 October, starting in a 0–1 home loss against Girona FC.

 On 1 February 2021, Jaime was loaned to third division side Gimnàstic de Tarragona for the remainder of the season.
-On 17 August, he returned to Barcelona and its B-team, now in the newly-created Primera División RFEF, on a one-year contract.
+On 17 August, he returned to Barcelona and its B-team, now in the newly created Primera División RFEF, on a one-year contract.

 On 13 July 2022, Jaime agreed to a two-year deal with CF Intercity in the third division.

+On 5 January 2025, Jaime joined third division side Antequera.